wbmccool/dynamite-images/README.md

 You can add more than one text layer by utilizing the URL parameter array notation. e.g., you could use `?text[0]=FirstLayer&left[0]=400&text[1]=SecondLayer&left[1]=300` to specify the configuration settings for each layer within its array index.
 Either specify each array index explicitly (`text[0]=1&text[1]=2`) or implicitly (`text[]=1&text[]=2`) but do not mix the two approaches.
 Again, experiment with `edit.html` to get a sense of how multiple layers work.
 The local and debug parameters are exceptions: they should not be passed as array parameters.

-Finally, clicking on the preview image `edit.html` will set the X/Y offset, placing the text above, below, or centered on a point according to the alignment settings.
-Doing this will automatically set the X alignment/text-align property to `left` but you can still change it to center or right align and further adjust the X offset from there.
+Finally, clicking on the preview image `edit.html` will set the X/Y offset, placing the text above, below, left of, right of, or centered on a point according to the text and vertical alignment settings.

 <h3>Text Encoding</h3>